CAP & STOCKING, ECLIPSE, EASTGATES

 c1900 Eclipse next to Public Benefit Boot Co and below c1890s as the licencee Fred Lees would keep the Eclipse between c1892-1904 -The Victorians certainly liked to splash the advertising.

-The Sheldon family seemed to be the first occupants during the 1860’s, many landlords followed.
-One Fred Lees champion cyclist (penny Farthing) became licensee of the Eclipse after a time at the Dolphin during the 1890’s.
+One Fred Lees (see above )champion cyclist (penny Farthing) became licensee of the Eclipse after a time at the Dolphin in 1889.
 Fred died at the Eclipse 1901, his wife had died sometime earlier.
 Fred apparently took her demise badly, his health suffering as a result he eventually passed in the April.

 The clientele, usually a hard bunch (women as well as men, the clock tower ladies selling their services used the Eclipse).
 This was a place for the stranger to mind his Ps and Qs.
 One of my first experiences in the Eclipse was as a teenager I walk in ordered a pint of mild, by the time I had paid for the drink a rough looking guy next to me had drank it.
 He growled and I left, discretion being the best part of valour, minus money and drink.